bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 #### Detection of sorting change:
-By listening on `b-table`'s `sort-changed` event, you can detect when the sorting key and direction have changed.
+By listening on `<b-table>` `sort-changed` event, you can detect when the sorting key and direction have changed.

 ```html
 <b-table @sort-changed="sortingChanged" ...>